Water temperature in Nagoya

 Minimum:

-As of now, in Nagoya, the water temperature is 61.3°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
-Today's reading is 4.2°F lower than the average recorded on this particular day in recent years.
-Since yesterday, there was a slight increase in temperature.
-This indicates a warming trend over the past day.
+As of now, in Nagoya, the water temperature is 77.4°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 3.4°F higher than the average recorded on this particular day in recent years.
+The sea temperature remains approximately unchanged from yesterday.
 According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast

-The water temperature today is above average for the last two weeks, showing a small increase in temperature.
-It is also close to the historical minimum temperature for this date.
-The maximum temperature recorded for this date was 68.5°F on 2024, while the historical minimum was 62.7°F on 2017.
+Today's water temperature is notably higher than the average recorded over the past two weeks, indicating a significant warming trend.
+It is also close to the historical maximum temperature for this date.
+The maximum temperature recorded for this date was 77.3°F on 2021, while the historical minimum was 71.5°F on 2015.

 Daily water temperature in Nagoya